 - At the Reinvent the Toilet Fair in Delhi, India, in March 2014, the SEI project team filmed interviews and tours of exhibits of 17 sanitation research projects.

-- Many of the grants were presented at the Faecal Sludge Management Conference (FSM2) in Durban, South Africa in October 2012.
+- Many of the grants were presented at the Faecal Sludge Management Conference (FSM2) in Durban, South Africa in October 2012 and videos from their presentations are available.

 - A short overview of two grant types for sanitation research (RTTC and GCE) is available here.